-All classes offered at Fayetteville Public Television are free to residents of Fayetteville, students attending the University of Arkansas or Fayetteville Public Schools, and employees of public institutions and non-‐profit organizations based in Fayetteville.
+All resources are FREE for residents of Fayetteville, students attending the University of Arkansas or Fayetteville Public Schools, and employees of public institutions and non-‐profit organizations based in Fayetteville.
 Residents of Washington and Benton Counties can utilize the resources for a $50 annual membership fee.

 The Orientation Class is designed to introduce you to Fayetteville Public Television and to the Fayetteville Television Center.
 You will receive information about policies and procedures, take a tour of the facilities and equipment and also be given the opportunity to find out how you can get involved by taking classes and producing television programs.
 This class is a prerequisite for all other classes.